-<< Click to Display Table of Contents >>
+<< Click to Display Table of Contents >> Navigation: Installation > Notes on Virtualisation |

 I have copied these notes from CopyMinder website - our Software Protection service.
 I do not have experience of Virtualisation, and cannot help you without first seeking advice from CopyMinder.

-If you have any questions, email us.
+If you have a questions, email us.

 CopyMinder has been tested and found to work correctly using a VMWare vSphere (also known as ESXi) 5.5 host and vSphere 5.5 client to run 64 bit Windows operating systems at VM hardware levels 8 and 9.